IvanVZabrodin/PyLineOld/README.md

 Says (sentence(s)),
 Getobjs,
 getmults,
-Create (name, params) - then it will ask you to enter the values when checking if it will result in an error, <brk>
+Create (name, params) - then it will ask you to enter the values when checking if it will result in an error,
 Edit (name),
 Family (name, name2, type)